tldr-pages/tldr/pages/common/searchsploit.md

 `searchsploit --mirror {{exploit_number}}`

-- Open the resource to read with the pager defined in the `$PAGER` environment variable:
+- E[x]amine the resource, using the pager defined in the `$PAGER` environment variable:

 `searchsploit --examine {{exploit_number}}`